An assertion is an expression that must return a Boolean (true if the

 If you want to assert that a metric value does not increase by more than a

-given percent between two profiles, use the
+given percentage between two builds, use the percent() function:

 "percent(main.wall_time) < 10%"